How Do I Change My Name in Nevada?

 Can I change my first name too?

-You can't change your first name through marriage.
-That requires a name change petition.
-What's written on your marriage documents must match your proof of identity.
+You can't change your first name through marriage; that requires a name change petition.
+What's written on your marriage certificate must match your proof of identity.

 How do I apply for a Nevada marriage license?

-You can apply for a marriage license at any Nevada county clerk's office.
+You may apply for a marriage license at any Nevada county clerk's office.
 It costs $60 to $77.
 There's no blood test or waiting period.
 Your license will expire after one year.

 Yearning for a Reno or Las Vegas wedding?
-The Clark County Clerk and Washoe County Clerk offices are open from 8am to midnight.
+The Clark County Clerk and Washoe County Clerk offices are open from 8am to midnight PST.
 Other counties close at 5pm.

 Commercial wedding chapels sell licenses too, but you must get married in their county.
 Otherwise, you can marry anywhere in Nevada.